ikumen/today-i-learned/posts/til/ttt-with-minimax.md

                          o x x        o x x
 ```

-Starting with the first round, it's our turn and we can go in either 6, 7 or 9.

-#### Position 5 path
-Let's take 5 and see if it's a good move.
-* next in the minimax algorithm, we switch and simulate being `o`, making the best possible move for `o`, who is left with positions 6 and 8
-  - if `o` takes 6
-    - the next round `x` would be left with 8 and `x` wins the game
-  - if `o` takes 8
-    - the next round `x` would be left with 6 which leads to a tie
-  - so `o` would take 8 to maximize (tie vs losing)
-* ultimately if we take 5, and `o` played optimally, we get a tie

-#### Position 6 path
-Next we do try the simulation but this time take 6 to start.
-* in minimax, we would switch to play optimally for `o` which is left with 5 and 8
-  - if `o` takes 5, it wins
-  - if `o` takes 8,
-    - next round `x` would take 5 and cause a tie
-  - so `o` would take 5 to maximize (win vs tie)
-* ultimately if we take 6, `o` would optimally play 5 and we loose

-#### Position 8 path
-Finally what if we start by taking 8.
-* that would leave `o` with 5 and 6
-  - if `o` takes 5, it wins
-  - if `o` takes 6
-    - the next round `x` would be left with 5 and win
-  - so `o` would play optimally and take 5
-* ultimately if we take 8 to start, `o` would optimally take 5 and we loose

 So the best move for us (`x`) would be 5, even though it's not a winning move, it would guarantee a tie.

-At this point, you're probably wondering how each simulated round would pass maximizing or minimizing information back to the originating caller.
-We can use a simple rule that returns positive values when maximizing, and negative values on a turn that is minimizing, and zero for ties.
-To indicate which round we are in, a boolean flag will suffice.
+At this point, you're probably wondering how each simulated turn would pass maximizing or minimizing information back to the originating caller.
+We can use a simple rule that returns positive values when maximizing, and negative values when minimizing (simulating our opponent), and zero for ties.
+Then we just need to keep track of each turn, either maximizing or minimizing.

 Here's the updated turns showing how a maximizing, minimizing or zero value can be used.